-The LOI must be reviewed and signed by the ETCTN grant PI prior to submission to the CTEP PIO.
-Once received by PIO, the LOI will be reviewed by CTEP's Investigational Drug Branch (IDB), the Protocol Review Committee (PRC), and may be reviewed by the NCI Biomarker Review Committee (BRC) if integral or integrated biomarkers are used in the trial or if there is a request for NCI funding for patient sample collection.
-Review of the LOI at PRC marks the starting of the OEWG clock.
+Once received by PIO, the LOI will be reviewed by CTEP IDB, the Protocol Review Committee (PRC), and may be reviewed by the NCI Biomarker Review Committee if integral or integrated biomarkers are used in the trial or if there is a request for NCI funding for patient sample collection.
+Review of the LOI at PRC marks the start of the OEWG clock.
 From this point, the trial must be activated and open to patient accrual within 400 days for new LOIs.